 Evaluating how your products and services meet and exceed quality, safety, sustainability and performance standards.

 Validating the specifications, value and safety of your raw materials, products and assets.

 According to the European Battery Directive, 2006/66/EC, there are specific labeling requirements for the indication of capacity rating and battery performance for the various battery types.

-Batteries are categorized into 3 types; portable primary general purpose battery, portable secondary battery and automotive battery.
+Batteries are categorized into several types by the design application and technology design: portable primary general purpose battery, portable secondary battery, automotive battery, li-ion battery and watch battery.

-Portable Primary General Purpose Battery is non-rechargeable battery that is not designed for a specific application device which is most commonly composed of various chemistries such as alkaline, manganese, zinc carbon, lithium, zinc air, silver oxide, nickel oxihydroxide and lithium iron disulfide.
+Portable primary general puropose battery is non-rechargeable battery that is not designed for a specific application device which is most commonly composed of various chemistries such as alkaline, manganese, zinc carbon, lithium, zinc air, silver oxide, nickel oxihydroxide and lithium iron disulfide.
 Due to the nature of a general purpose battery, capacity of this type of battery is measured by its "performance" which follows testing methods according to IEC/EN 60086.
 For best product comparison purposes, it is suggested to select 4 of the most relevant applicable tests that the battery geometry is made for.
 The performance rating can be represented by the duration of discharge in hours or by the number of pulses, for example number of flashes for a camera.

 For watch and specialty batteries, there are no harmonized tests suggested.
 Testing according to existing standards will be most appropriate.
 For example, watch batteries can be tested according to method A of IEC/EN 60086-3 standard which provides a meaningful data on performance of the battery.

 Need help or have a question?